wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-lifecycle-management-governance-for-microsoft-teams/includes/4-manage-microsoft-365-groups-creation.md

 There are many ways to create a Microsoft 365 group.
-Beyond the Microsoft 365 admin center, users can create Microsoft 365 groups in the following three primary communication applications in Microsoft 365:
+Beyond the Microsoft 365 admin center, users can create Microsoft 365 groups in the following primary communication applications in Microsoft 365:

 - **Outlook**.
 Collaboration through email with a shared group inbox and calendar.